bernardgut/seafile-docker/README.md

 # Seafile Server Docker image
 [Seafile](http://seafile.com/) server Docker image based on [Alpine Linux](https://hub.docker.com/_/alpine/).

-Also in my [Github repository](https://github.com/VGoshev/seafile-docker) you can find some usefull scripts for helping running containers.
+- No Proxy: Does not contains a proxy.
+You can run your own proxy such as nginx, lightpd or haaproxy with the sample configs provided.
+- No DB: Contains by default SQLite in the container.
+You can however run your own mysql instance such as MariaDB outside of the container, with the config provided.

 ## Supported tags and respective `Dockerfile` links

-* [`6.2.5`](https://github.com/VGoshev/seafile-docker/blob/6.2.2/docker/Dockerfile), [`latest`](https://github.com/VGoshev/seafile-docker/blob/master/docker/Dockerfile) - Seafile Server v6.2.5 - latest available version
+* [`6.2.5`](https://github.com/bernardgut/seafile-docker/blob/6.2.5/docker/Dockerfile), [`latest`](https://github.com/bernardgut/seafile-docker/blob/master/docker/Dockerfile) - Seafile Server v6.2.5 - latest available version

-Dockerfiles for older versions of Seafile Server you can find [there](https://github.com/VGoshev/seafile-docker/tags).
+Dockerfiles for older versions of Seafile Server you can find [there](https://github.com/bernardgut/seafile-docker/tags).

 ## Quickstart